Skip to content

 Operand Description

-source shaped of any type values
+base shaped of any type values

-indices variadic of index
+offsets variadic of index

-index_vecs variadic of vector of index values
+index_vecs variadic of index or vector of index values

 padding any type